 Mass Air Flow Sensor

-A MAF (Mass Air Flow) sensor measures the mass of air passing through the air tube.
+MAF (Mass Air Flow) sensors measure the volume of air passing through the air tube.
 There are several types found on vehicles today.
-These include the cold wire, hot wire, Karmen Vortex and vane type MAF sensors.
-The vane sensor is also known as an air flow meter.
+These include the cold wire, heated wire, Karmen Vortex, and vane-type MAF sensors.
+The vane sensor is also known as an airflow meter.

 The MAF sensor provides the ECM and TCM with valuable information regarding engine load.
+It is calculated by multiplying air density by air volume.
 The transmission control unit uses this information for shift control.
-A mass air flow sensor left unplugged, faulty, or in need of cleaning will affect a vehicle's shift control dramatically.
+A mass air flow sensor left unplugged, faulty, or dirty will dramatically affect a vehicle's shift control.